rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 While we *could* attempt to continue supporting this style of code (see "variant-predicated drop-obligations" in the Alternatives section), it seems simpler if we just disallow it.
-This RFC proposes the following rule: if any arm in a match consumes the input via `move`, then *every* arm in the match must consume the input *by the end of each arm's associated body*.
+This RFC proposes the following so-called "match-arm rule": if any arm in a match consumes the input via `move`, then *every* arm in the match must consume the input *by the end of each arm's associated body*.